 Alveologenesis is the final step of lung maturation, which subdivides the alveolar region of the lung into smaller units called alveoli.
 Each of the nascent dividers serves as a new gas-exchange surface.
-Disruption of the final steps of lung development including alveologenesis results in alveoli simplification, as is seen in premature infants diagnosed with bronchopulmonary dysplasia (BPD).
+Disruption of the final steps of lung development, including alveologenesis results in alveoli simplification, as is seen in premature infants diagnosed with bronchopulmonary dysplasia (BPD).
 BPD is often associated with lifelong breathing deficiencies, pulmonary hypertension and accelerated decline in respiratory capacity.

-Given that an overarching theme of alveologenesis is thinning and extension of the epithelium and mesenchyme to facilitate gas exchange, we used a three-dimensional (3D) approach to examine the structural architecture and cellular composition of myofibroblasts,lipofibroblasts, alveolar type 2 cells and elastin extracellular matrix in normal as well as BPD-like mouse lungs (Branchfield et al., Dev Biol, 2016).
+Given that an overarching theme of alveologenesis is thinning and extension of the epithelium and mesenchyme to facilitate gas exchange, we used a three-dimensional (3D) approach to examine the structural architecture and cellular composition of the alveolar cells and extracellular matrix in normal as well as BPD-like mouse lungs (Branchfield et al., Dev Biol, 2015) .
+We have also used a genetic approach to investigate the genetic mechanism underlying alveologensis (Li et al., Development, 2017 , Li et al., eLife, 2018 , Li et al., JCI, 2020) .
+Ongoing work in this direction interrogates how different elements of prematurity impacts long-term lung function.
 The insights revealed by 3D reconstruction of the septae set the foundation for future investigations of the mechanisms driving alveologenesis, as well as causes of alveolar simplification in BPD.